ali-sh16/Fixed_USB_NIC_Name-/README.md

 **To install this software :**

-1. Create a directory named ‘usb\_eth1’ in the root directory .
+1.  create a directory named ‘usb\_eth1’ in the root directory .
     Use the following commands :
     `cd /`
     `sudo mkdir usb_eth1`